eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository.md

  - **totalTimeActual**: the total time this node took to return all its results, including the time for its children
  - **selfTimeActual**: the time this node took all on its own to produce its results

- In the plan above we can see that `ArbitraryLengthPath` took most of our time by using 20.3ms (75% of the overall time).
+ In the plan above we can see that `ArbitraryLengthPath` took most of our time by using 0.189ms (~75% of the overall time).
  This node represents the `(foaf:knows | ^foaf:knows)* ?friend` part of our query.

- Joins in RDF4J have a left, and a right node.
+ Joins in RDF4J have a left, and a right node (the pipes in the query plan make it simpler to see which node is the left and which is the right).
 The join algorithms will first retrieve a result from the left node before it gets a result from the right node.
 The left node is the first node displayed under the join node.
 For the `Join` on line 06 we have the left node being line 07 and the right being line 11.`Executed` and `Timed` plans will typically show the algorithm for all join and left join nodes.
 Our fastest algorithm is usually `JoinIterator`, it will retrieve a result from the left node and use the results to "query" the right node for the next relevant result.

-In our plan above we can see how `Extension` node and the `Filter` node can "tell" the `ArbitraryLengthPath` which values for `person` and `friend` are relevant because the `Extension` node binds exactly one value for `person` and `Filter` node binds exactly four values for`friend`.
+In our plan above we can see how `Extension` node and the `Filter` node can "inform" the `ArbitraryLengthPath` which values for
+`person` and `friend` are relevant because the `Extension` node binds exactly one value for `person` and `Filter` node binds exactly four values for`friend`.
 This is why `ArbitraryLengthPath` has a `resultSizeActual` of two, meaning that it only produced two results.